AppFair/appfair.github.io/index.md

 ### AppContainer.swift and AppMain.swift

 The `Sources/App/AppMain.swift` is the entry point to your app on all available platforms.
-The contents of the file must not be changed, or validation of your project will fail at the `integrate` phase.
+The contents of the file must not be changed; otherwise, validation of your project will fail at the `integrate` phase.

 To customize your app, you should instead start by editing the `AppContainer` extension in `Sources/App/AppContainer.swift` to provide the required protocol implementations for your app's root view.